Shardeum Documentation

 Secondly, we ran simulations on the network to see how some of these pre-existing tokenomics models applied to SHM, confirming they were not applicable due to the aforementioned reasons and that the optimal SHM model would always be flexible enough to reach supply equilibrium.

-Thirdly, the unique scalability properties of Shardeum, necessitate a unique tokenomics model and monetary policy.
+Thirdly, the unique scalability properties of Shardeum, necessitate a unique tokenomics model and policy.
 Shardeum can automatically assemble and disassemble shards to expand and contract the network to increase throughput or storage capacity, as Shardeum uses dynamic state sharding, autoscaling and linear scaling to solve the blockchain trilemma.

 These unique scalability properties necessitated the creation of standby nodes and active nodes.
 The ratio between these nodes is called the S:A ratio and is critical to the efficient and secure operation of the network.
 The S:A ratio is the number of standby nodes to the number of active nodes.
 Standby nodes are randomly selected each cycle and rotated into the active set to start consensus; simultaneously, active nodes participating in the active set for the longest time are removed and rotated back into the standby set, becoming standby nodes again.
 This kind of rotation increases node and network decentralization.
 A higher S:A ratio ensures the network can scale more effectively, enhances decentralization and mitigates the risk of a majority takeover or a Sybil attack.
 If the S:A ratio gets too high, negligible benefit to the network occurs and can lead to the network becoming inefficient.
 Conversely, the network is more efficient if the S:A ratio is lower, but if the ratio falls too low, it poses the most significant risk because the network would lose its ability to scale.